Archive for the 'auditions' Category

 Dear Fifth Avenue Church,

 I have to tell you I am appalled at your treatment of actors at last night’s call back.
 Why is it OK to waste actor’s time and make them wait up to 2 hours because you can’t be bothered to assign appointment times?
-I’ve produced myself and it really isn’t that hard to give each actor a time slot.
+I’ve produced theater myself and it really isn’t that hard to give each actor a time slot.

 As you are a Christian organization, I am quite surprised that you would treat people this way.
-In the future I suggest that you ask yourself how the golden rule would apply in this situation.
+In the future, I suggest that you ask yourself how the golden rule would apply in this situation.

 Sincerely,